 If the investigation determines that the alleged conduct occurred or that the conduct otherwise violated this Policy, the City will notify the complainant and perpetrator of the general conclusion(s) of the investigation and take effective remedial action that is designed to discipline the perpetrator and deter future violations of this Policy.
 Any employee or officer determined to have violated this Policy will be subject to disciplinary action, up to and including termination.
-Disciplinary action may also be taken against any official, supervisor or manager who condones or fails to report potential violations of this Policy.
+Disciplinary action may also be taken against any official, supervisor or manager who condones or fails to report potential violations of this Policy, or who otherwise fails to take appropriate action to enforce this Policy.